kajetana/imageGenerationWithDiffusionModels.jl/README.md

 ## Getting Started

-Download `src/test.jl` and `src/dataset/SyntheticImages500.mat` and place them in 1 folder:
+Download `src/test.jl` and `src/dataset/SyntheticImages500.mat` and place them next to each other inside a `folder` of your liking:

 ```
 folder/